Jasc92/infinite-tower.github.io/ACTIVE_ABILITIES_FEATURE.md

 ---

+### Unlock & Selection Flow
+- **Starting state**: Player begins the run without an active ability equipped.
+- **Acquisition cadence**: After completing every 15th floor (15, 30, 45, …) the game presents an ability selection screen, similar to relic selection.
+  - Offer 3 random abilities (excluding the currently equipped one) pulled from the ability pool.
+  - Player must choose **one** ability (no skip) — the chosen ability becomes the equipped active.
+- **Swapping**: Every subsequent 15-floor interval the player may replace the current ability with a new pick; this enables adapting the build mid-run.
+- **UI Integration**: The ability selection screen reuses relic card patterns (icon, name, description), but enforces single-slot ownership.
+- **Persistence**: Store the currently equipped ability ID in run state so battles know which effect to trigger.

+---

 ### Balancing Considerations
 - Ability effects intentionally sound potent, but their power is gated behind moderate/long cooldowns and short durations.
 - During implementation, we should: